cquzhangtao/R-On-Cluster/readme.txt

 c. if everything goes well, in the test folder, 5 scenario folders will be created and each one contains a script file, a data file, and a result file.

 /////////////////////////////////////////////////////////////////////////////////////////////////
 // old instruction

 A. Installation

-In windows, please follow steps below to setup this tool.
+In Windows, please follow the steps below to set up this tool.

 1) Install Java if not installed yet